amal2nes/student-list/README.md

 ### update-8 Simplification (of count operation)

-It's time to fix that count operation!
-As we saw previously, the code is buggy and overly complex because we know the structure of our source data.
+Simplification is a great way to improve the readability of your code and make it easier to maintain.
+When you inherit a  project, you should look for ways to simplify and refactor code as early as possible.
+Removing code that isn't needed or code that is not used (dead code) is a great simplification opportunity.
+In this update, we will simplify the code used to count how many students are stored in **student-list.txt**.
 We're not actually counting words, we're figuring out how many students are in the list.
 This update uses the fact that the entries are separated by design with a comma.

 ### update-9 Handle invalid arguments